-We use 100% sustainable cotton from The New Denim Project.
-They are a family owned and operated mill, based out of Guatemala.
-Solely intended to create sustainably designed textiles, they focus on upcycling textile-excess to create premium natural fabrics.
-They collect pre-consumer industrial waste from various textile mills, grind the scraps back into fiber, then respin them to fabricate new yarns and fabrics.
+The New Denim Project is a third-generation family-owned textile mill based in Guatemala.
+Their sole purpose is to create natural fabrics by upcycling textile excess.
+To do this, they collect pre-consumer industrial waste from various textile mills, grind the scraps back into fiber, then respin them to fabricate new yarns and fabrics.
 Their circular manufacturing process is chemical-free, dye-free and uses minimal water and energy.
+Wow, right?

 Simply put, it's unused fabric that has been abandoned for a handful of different reasons.
 Sometimes brands overestimate their needs, a fabric mill might accidentally produce too much, or a dye house doesn’t match a requested color perfectly.
 Whatever the reason, it needs to find a new home.

 This is a great option for small brands like Pair Up, because it allows us to access an insanely large library of fabrics at a more affordable price.
 We are lucky enough to live close to the Los Angeles Fashion District, so we drive up to search for dead-stock in person.
 It's like a treasure hunt — you never know what you’re going to find!

 Depending on the project, we'll either hand-dye garments at our studio or we'll outsource it to a Dye House in Los Angeles.
 In both instances, we use Fiber Reactive Dyes that have an incredibly strong wash and light fastness.

 We get all our dyes from Dharma Trading Co, an incredible family owned and run business.
 It was founded in 1969 in Berkeley, CA - on the principle that it's possible to be involved in business while maintaining good ethical values.